daizutabi/ivory/docs/tutorial/data.md

 {{ ## cache:clear }}

 Ivory uses four classes for data presentation: `Data`, `Dataset`, `Datasets`, and `DataLoaders`.

-In this tutorial, we use the following Python module to explain about them.
+In this tutorial, we use the following Python module to explain them.

 #File rectangle/data.py {%=/examples/rectangle/data.py%}

-## Data
+## Data Class

 First import the module and check the basic behavior.